Jallermax/notion-todoist-integration/README.md

 **Feature plan:**</br>
 * Save task comments to notion history
-* Add global tag system (to interconnect tasks in todoist with maintenance mindset and with influence on wheel of well-being)
 * Webhook triggers (run on notion page update?)
 * Add explicit error notification (to tg bot for example)
 * Think about workflow with repeatable tasks (any pros except better visibility in todoist?)